East Los Angeles College

 • Free time to visit market and shopping

-• Transport to the airport
+• Transfer to airport for departure

 Additional Details